Why is my Internet not working?

 - Determine your model:

 Powercycling is a technical term for resetting or rebooting.
-Sometimes a connection to the Internet can be lost when your computer stops communicating with your Bell MTS Broadband modem or Ultimate TV RG.
+Sometimes a connection to the Internet can be lost when your computer stops communicating with your Bell MTS Broadband modem or Fibe TV RG.
 When this happens, powercycle the modem or RG and shut down your computer.

 - Shut down your computer completely (do not perform a restart).